Office 365: Convert Distribution List to Microsoft 365 Group

 Upgrade distribution list to Office 365 group using PowerShell

-It’s an easy process to migrate the distribution list to Office 365 group through Exchange Online Admin Center.
+It’s an easy process to migrate the distribution list to the Office 365 group through the Exchange Online Admin Center.
 However, you can only upgrade one DL at a time!
 To convert multiple Distribution Lists, we can use PowerShell!

 Step 1: Connect to Exchange Online using PowerShell and get all eligible Distribution Lists for upgrade